Configuring the scope view

 This is currently a problem with issues that are created and committed for particular issue sources.
 If the issue source is a filter or board, and the queries used for that source require a specific field value, then that field value won't be applied when creating issues.

-We're working on a solution for this, but for now, we recomend you use an agile board for your filter, and then initially create your issues on that board.
+We're working on a solution for this, but for now, we recommend you use an agile board for your filter, and then initially create your issues on that board.
 In most cases, the required filter values will be automatically added to the issue.

 This can happen if there is no active sprint.
 To fix this, change the "Completion date" filter to something other than "Current sprint."